getporter/porter/docs/content/cli/credentials_generate.md

 ```
   porter credential generate
+  porter credential generate kubecred --tag getporter/porter-hello:v0.1.0
+  porter credential generate kubecred --tag localhost:5000/getporter/porter-hello:v0.1.0 --insecure-registry --force
   porter credential generate kubecred --file myapp/porter.yaml
-  porter credential generate kubecred --tag getporter/porter-hello:v0.1.0
-  porter credential generate kubecred --cnab-file myapp/bundle.json --dry-run
+  porter credential generate kubecred --cnab-file myapp/bundle.json

 ```

 ### Options

 ```
       --cnab-file string    Path to the CNAB bundle.json file.
   -f, --file string         Path to the porter manifest file.
 Defaults to the bundle in the current directory.
       --force               Force a fresh pull of the bundle
   -h, --help                help for generate
+      --insecure-registry   Don't require TLS for the registry
       --tag string          Use a bundle in an OCI registry specified by the given tag.
 ```

 ### Options inherited from parent commands